 Validation, sanitization, and escaping

-When writing code for the VIP Platform environment, use validating, sanitizing, and escaping vigilantly to securely handle data incoming to WordPress, and to present it to the end user.
+When writing code for the VIP Platform environment, use validating, sanitizing, and escaping vigilantly to present data to the end user and handle data incoming to WordPress securely.

 $_SERVER and other data from untrusted sources (including values from the database such as post meta and options) need to be validated and sanitized as early as possible (e.g. when assigning a